uhermjakob/utoken/README.md

 Tests include
 * Manual review of lots of tokenization
 * Comparison to other tokenizers: [Sacremoses](https://github.com/alvations/sacremoses) and [ulf-tokenizer](https://github.com/isi-nlp/ulf-tokenizer)
-* Tokenization analysis scripts: wildebeest (text normalization and cleaning; analysis of types of characters used, encoding issues), aux/tok-analysis.py (looks for a number of potential problems such as tokens with mixed letters/digits, mixed letters/punctuation, potential abbreviations separated from period)
+* Tokenization analysis scripts:
+  * wildebeest (text normalization and cleaning; analysis of types of characters used, encoding issues)
+  * aux/tok-analysis.py (looks for a number of potential problems such as tokens with mixed letters/digits, mixed letters/punctuation, potential abbreviations separated from period)
 * Comparisons to previous versions of all test corpora before release.
 </details>